Anthony George is a current Epidemiology MS student.

 After receiving a bachelor’s degree in biology, I wanted to find a meaningful way to get involved in the sciences and apply my degree.
 I was hired by the Research Institute on Addictions (RIA) in Buffalo, New York, and took several courses as a non-matriculating student at the University at Buffalo to find something that truly enticed my interests.
 I was always intrigued by the biological mechanisms of disease and individual’s genetic susceptibility, so it didn’t take long to discover epidemiology.

 I am from Buffalo, originally.
 I was born in West Seneca, New York, (a suburb of Buffalo) and after completing my undergraduate, I returned home.
-When I was applying for graduate programs, I chose the University at Buffalo because of their close affiliation with Roswell Park Cancer Institute and their involvement in the Women’s Health Initiative.
+When I was applying for graduate programs, I chose the University at Buffalo because of their close affiliation with Roswell Park Comprehensive Cancer Center and their involvement in the Women’s Health Initiative.
 My research interests include genetic predispositions, carcinogenesis and developmental/perinatal factors, which is in alignment with the interests of several faculty members at the University at Buffalo.

-This year I’m going to be taking the course Oncology for Scientists at Roswell Park Cancer Institute, as well as Epidemiology of Infectious Diseases.
+This year I’m going to be taking the course Oncology for Scientists at Roswell Park Comprehensive Cancer Center, as well as Epidemiology of Infectious Diseases.
 I have already taken Cancer Epidemiology, Biostatistics, and advanced methodology courses which has helped me in pursuing a thesis project.
 I’m currently looking at the association between parity and lactation on gene hypermethylation in breast cancer cases.

 What I enjoy most about this program is the faculty.
 The instructors, in my first year, were passionate about the course material and were very approachable.
 They fostered collaboration and cooperation, and I looked forward to every class.